enriquecastl/flowers-classifier/README.md

 # flowers-classifier

-Udacity’s Introduction to AI with python nanodegree final project
+Udacity’s Introduction to AI with python nanodegree final project.
+This is my project submission.